-The following kit will be issued to participants by the Academy for use for the duration of the course:
+The following kit will be issued to participants by the Academy, for use over the duration of the course:

 - Head torch

-This course is strictly limited to just 10 participants and costs £1,899 (approx U$3,038) excluding flights and transfers.
+This course is strictly limited to just 10 participants and costs £1,299 per person excluding flights and transfers.
 All meals and accommodation are included and a large amount of equipment is on loan for the duration of the course including: Knife, mug, sleeping bag and liner, sleeping mat, rucksack and liner, head torch, water bottle and all technical safety equipment.
 On completion of the course you will receive the coveted Bear Grylls Survival Academy badge and certificate, and your very own Bear Grylls Ultimate knife.